-Therefore, generally high-power CO2 laser cutting adopts 5〃~7.5〃(127~190mm) focal length.
+Therefore, high-power CO2 laser cutting typically uses lenses with a focal length of 5″ to 7.5″ (127 to 190mm).
 The actual focal spot diameter is between 0.1 and 0.4mm.

 Three simple methods for locating focus position in industrial production:

-（2）Inclining plate method: placing the plastic plate while forming a certain slope to the vertical axis, making it move horizontally and the smallest laser beam is where the focus locates
+- Inclining plate method: In this method, the plastic plate is placed at a certain slope to the vertical axis and moved horizontally.
+The smallest laser beam indicates the location of the focus.

-（3）Blue spark method: Remove the nozzle, blow the air, hit stainless steel plate with the pulse laser, make the cutting head move from top to bottom until the blue spark reaches its limit, which is also when the focus is located.
+- Blue spark method: This method involves removing the nozzle, blowing air and hitting a stainless steel plate with a pulse laser.
+The cutting head is moved from top to bottom until a blue spark reaches its limit, which indicates the location of the focus.

-（1）Parallel light pipe: This is a commonly used method, that is, adding a parallel light pipe at the output of the CO2 laser beam to expand beams, after which, the beam diameter increases, the divergence angle decreases, making the sizes of near end and distal end beams within the scope of cutting close to each other before the focusing.
+- Parallel Light Pipe: This is a commonly used method that involves adding a parallel light pipe at the output of the CO2 laser beam to expand the beams.
+This increases the beam diameter and decreases the divergence angle, making the sizes of the near and far ends of the beam more similar before focusing.

-（4）A system which adds optical path compensation to the x- and y-direction of flight path cutting machine.
-That is, the optical compensation path is shortened when the cutting’s distal end optical distance is increased.
-On the other hand, the optical compensation path is increased when the cutting’s near end optical distance is decreased so as to keep the optical path distance consistent.
+- Optical Path Compensation: A system that adds optical path compensation in the x- and y-directions of the flying path cutting machine.
+This means that the optical compensation path is shortened when the optical distance at the cutting’s distal end increases, and increased when the optical distance at the cutting’s near end decreases, keeping the optical path distance consistent.